-In the annals of the Royal Australian Navy (RAN), two of its warships have proudly carried the name of Australia’s capital city – Canberra.
-On 17 February 2011, a third ship, the first of two new amphibious ships (LHD) built for the RAN, was launched in Spain.
-She is currently forecast to enter service in 2014 following her official commissioning as HMAS Canberra (III).
+In the annals of the Royal Australian Navy (RAN), two of its warships have proudly carried the name of Australia’s capital city, Canberra, during the 20th century.
+On 28 November 2014, a third HMAS Canberra, the first of two new amphibious ships (LHD) built for the RAN, commissioned in a ceremony conducted at Fleet Base East, Sydney, continuing the tradition into the 21st century.
 With this in mind, it is timely to review the history of the Canberras, examine their contribution to Australian maritime security and highlight the unique bonds forged between these ships and the citizens of our nation’s land-locked capital.

 The name Canberra is derived from the language of the Ngunnawal people who traditionally occupied the district now recognised as the Australian Capital Territory (ACT).
 The word means a ‘meeting place’ of either rivers, or of tribes joining together to feast on Bogong moths in mountains to the south of the region.
 Recognition of Canberra’s indigenous heritage is also reflected in the coat of arms of the city which features two swans, representing both the aboriginal and European cultures that now share the region.
 That coat of arms forms the centrepiece of HMAS Canberra’s ship’s badge.